 Better to ask than to doubt

-If your gut is telling you something is going on but you’re not sure, it’s better to ask the person in a safe and non-judgmental way, than not ask.
-It’s better to find the answer is ‘no’, than to find there is abuse and you haven’t followed your instinct.
+If your gut's telling you something's going on but you’re not sure, it’s better to ask the person in a safe and non-judgmental way, than not ask.
+It’s better to find the answer is ‘no’, than find there is abuse and you didn't follow your instinct.

 If you see signs of physical injury, you might feel more certain that abuse is happening, and that you should talk with the person.
-Make sure you are both safe.
+Make sure you're both safe.